 Festival de Jazz de Ramatuelle focuses on swing jazz, but there’s a free fringe festival that promotes local musicians.

 Just under 600 yachts are showcased at the Yachting Festival de Cannes, spread between the Vieux Port and the Port Pierre Canto.

 Set in the iconic Port Hercules, the Monaco Yacht Show is an event where you can admire, visit and purchase one-off superyachts.

-Les Voiles de Saint-Tropez hosts racers and sailing enthusiasts as they compete in the bay of Saint-Tropez – you can expect to see modern sailing boats alongside traditional yachts.
+Les Voiles de St-Tropez hosts racers and sailing enthusiasts as they compete in the bay of St-Tropez – you can expect to see modern sailing boats alongside traditional yachts.

 Towns & villages

 The claimant to the title ‘capital of the Côte d’Azur’ is Nice – a delightful city standing watch over a magnificent bay edged with the famous ‘Promenade des Anglais’.
 A vibrant old town, extravagant Belle Époque architecture and a bustling port – Nice has it all.
 And, as if a little of that Côte d’Azur swagger has rubbed off on the city, its museums can claim to house the richest collections of French modern and contemporary art outside of Paris.

 Arguably the most famous of the Côte d’Azur megastars, sexy, sizzling St-Tropez has been hosting the international jet set for decades.
 In the high season, it sees half the world and their entourage and, what beneath it all is a quaint seaside fishing village, is lost beneath a hoard of eccentricity and flounciness.
 But this is St-Tropez.
 And this is how it should be.
 Sip pastis as you watch super-fast cars disembark super-sized yachts, then wander exclusive, winding lanes before escaping to the calmness of the town’s fishing quarter.